dduan/Pathos/README.md

 - `develop-linux-docker` launches a docker container with Swift.
 The project is mirrored at `/Pathos`.
 You can edit from the host and run/test in the container.
-- `make carthage-archive` generates a Xcode project and a `Pathos.framework.zip` that can be uploaded for releases to support Carthage.
-This only works on macOS.

 Also, see "Testing".